SwiftyVK/SwiftyVK/README.md

     }
 ```

-You can throws errors within `onSuccess` callback
-and this will cause to be called `onError` callback with thrown error.
+You can throw errors in `onSuccess` callback, which will cause `onError` to be called with your error.

 #### onError

-This callback will be called when request was failed for whatever reason.
+This callback will be called when request has failed for some reason.
-You may handle thrown error in this callback.
+You may handle the error that was thrown in this callback.

 ```swift
 VK.API.Users.get(.empty)